abacusmodeling/abacus-develop/docs/install.md

 ### Container Deployment

 We've built a ready-for-use version of ABACUS with docker [here](https://github.com/deepmodeling/abacus-develop/pkgs/container/abacus).
 For a quick start: pull the image, prepare the data, run container.
 Instructions on using the image can be accessed in [Dockerfile](../Dockerfile).
+A mirror is available by `docker pull registry.dp.tech/deepmodeling/abacus`.

 We also offer a pre-built docker image containing all the requirements for development.
 Please refer to our [Package Page](https://github.com/deepmodeling/abacus-develop/pkgs/container/abacus-development-kit).